andrewlalis/ArchitecturalKnowledgeResearch/data/design_decisions.md

 ## Technology

 Decisions involving a choice of certain technologies for a system, such as programming languages, databases, messaging systems, or frameworks.

+- Most discussions about technology choices fall under this category, even if no final decision is made.

 Examples: